nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

 Content-Type: application/json

 {
-    "issuer": "did:nuts:<the did of thee Authority KIK-V organization>", "credentialType": "ValidatedQueryCredential"
+    "issuer": "did:nuts:<the did of the Authority KIK-V organization>", "credentialType": "ValidatedQueryCredential"
 }
 ```